 For the sake of completeness, Lemonade B.V. is the sole shareholder of Lemonade Insurance N.V.
-The management board of Lemonade B.V. consists of two members: Mr. Shai Wininger (who also serves as a member of the Supervisory Board of Lemonade Insurance N.V. and Chief Operating Officer of the Lemonade Group) and Mr. Daniel Schreiber (who also serves as the CEO of Lemonade Insurance N.V. and as CEO of the Lemonade Group).
+The management board of Lemonade B.V. consists of two members: Mr. Shai Wininger (who also serves as a member of the Supervisory Board of Lemonade Insurance N.V. and CO CEO of the Lemonade Group) and Mr. Daniel Schreiber (who also serves as the CEO of Lemonade Insurance N.V. and as CO CEO of the Lemonade Group).

-B.1.5.
-Remuneration practices
+B.1.5 Remuneration practices

 Lemonade Insurance N.V. has implemented a Remuneration Policy, incorporating the relevant European and Dutch rules and regulations in the area of remuneration.
+In addition, Lemonade's remuneration system is related to the collective labour agreement ("CLA") for the insurance industry.
 The Remuneration Policy applies to all employees of the Company and all other persons that work under the responsibility of the Company.

 The Remuneration Policy is reviewed at least annually by the Company's Remuneration Committee to ensure that it reflects the latest regulatory requirements and any changed business processes and circumstances.